tom-wolfe/brewdown/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## An Important Note

+Due to CSS column support not being available in some browsers, the rendered HTML will likely only display correctly in Chrome.

 ### Installing

 ```batchfile